Masood Mufti: Career

 Masood Mufti was a member of the Civil Service of Pakistan (CSP) from 1958 to 1994 and retired as Additional Secretary to the Government of Pakistan in grade BPS-21.
 He served as Secretary to the Government of East Pakistan, Education department at Dhaka.
-After the inception of Bangladesh, he was held by India as a Prisoner of War for almost two years.
+After the inception of Bangladesh, he was held by India as a prisoner of war for almost two years.
 His witness to this national tragedy became the topic of his several books, including Lamhe (1978), his diary.

 He was serving as Joint Secretary to the Government of Pakistan in the Economic Affairs Division (EAD) when General Zia-ul-Haq imposed martial law in 1977.
-In protest, he quit the federal government and went on deputation to serve in Asian Development Bank (ADB).
+In protest, he quit the federal government and went on deputation to serve at the Asian Development Bank (ADB).
 He spoke against the feudal-army axis in Pakistan's democratic decay.
 He went on to form the first public library in Loralai district where he served as district magistrate.
-He remained deputy commissioner of Larkana, commissioner of Lahore.
+He also served as the deputy commissioner of Larkana, and the commissioner of Lahore.

 During the period of 1994 - 2009, he wrote newspaper articles in English and Urdu for the Pakistani press, as well as wrote books on the subjects of politics and science.